Santa Maria Valley AVA

 The Bien Nacido Vineyard is also considered one of the premier Chardonnay vineyards in the entire world and has produced numerous Gold Medals and more high scores than can be counted.

-This incredible winery was founded nearly four decades ago by iconic winemaker Ken Brown, one of the original winemakers that propelled Santa Barbara County into the ranks of top-class wine producing areas.
-Brown was a champion of the Santa Maria Valley’s rich soils and its potential as a world-class grape producing area.
-Brown was one of the pioneers in establishing the region on the national and world stage.
+Byron Winery was founded nearly four decades ago by iconic winemaker Ken Brown, one of the original winemakers that propelled Santa Barbara County into the ranks of top-class wine producing areas.
+Brown was champion of the Santa Maria Valley's rich soils and its potential as a world-class grape producing area and he was one of the pioneers in establishing the region on the national and world stage.

-Some six years later, Napa Valley giant Robert Mondavi Winery became impressed with Byron’s record and approach to natural farming and purchased the entity with Ken Brown remaining as winemaker and general manager.
-This relationship lasted for nearly twenty years until Brown decided to pursue his love of the Pinot Noir varietal and left the company.
+Some six years later, Napa Valley giant Robert Mondavi Winery became impressed with Byron's record and approach to natural farming and purchased the entity with Ken Brown remaining as winemaker and general manager.
+This relationship lasted for nearly twenty years until Brown decided to pursue another winery project and left the company.

 Winemaker Jonathan Nagy became the long-term voice of the company and his wines reached legendary status.
-Nagy and Byron Vineyard and Winery benefited from the fruit produced by a number of its contracted vineyards, the great Bien Nacido Vineyard for Chardonnays and the Nielson Vineyard for Pinot Noirs.
+Nagy and Byron Winery benefited from the fruit produced by a number of its contracted vineyards, the great Bien Nacido Vineyard for Chardonnays and the Nielson and John Sebaastiano Vineyards for Pinot Noirs.
 Sadly, Nagy recently left the company as COVID-19 conditions changed the landscape of many wine entities.

-Going forward, Shurfelt advised that winemaker Anna Clifford, a UC Davis graduate with an extensive resume in both Napa Valley and Sonoma County will lead Byron Wines from this vintage forward.
-Clifford lists her stints at highly-respected Atlas Peak Winery and venerable Buena Vista Winery among others during her career.
+Going forward, Shurfelt advised that winemaker Anna Cliffor, a UC Davis graduate with an extensive resume in both Napa Valley and Sonoma County will lead Byron Wines from this vintage forward.
+Clifford lists her stints at highly respected Atlas Peak Winery and venerable Buena Vista Winery among others during her career.

-It is with great pleasure that we offer our Platinum Club members this very special Chardonnay from Byron Wines.
+It is with great pleasure that we offer our Pinot Noir Wine Club members this very special Pinot Noir from Byron Winery.
 Rarities such as this are not always available to the general public and we take pride in offering this matchless wine for your enjoyment.
+Cheers!

 Map of the area